Why Today's Wildfires Are Hotter And More Destructive

 'It Burned All The Way To The Ground': Family Loses Home In Northern California Wildfire

-Historically, most wildfires in the western U.S. were suppressed to protect timber assets.
+Historically, most wildfires in the Western U.S. were suppressed to protect timber assets.
 More recently, aggressive fire suppression has occurred with an eye toward protecting homes and property.
-However, most forests and shrub lands, including the chaparral-covered hillsides in coastal California, are considered fire dependent.
-They need fires for regrowth.
-Fire ecologists say we've tried to remove fires from the ecosystem, and the unintended consequence has been even larger, drought-fueled, human-caused fires.
+However, most forests and shrub lands, including the chaparral-covered hillsides in coastal California, are considered fire dependent: They need fires for regrowth.
+Fire ecologists say people have tried to remove fires from the ecosystem, and the unintended consequence has been even larger, drought-fueled, human-caused fires.
 All of this is exacerbated by climate change.

 As reporter Jeremy Siegel of KQED put it on Morning Edition recently, all of this is putting a strain on Californians: "With fire season seeming to get longer every year, it's tough not knowing whether a wildfire could sweep through and force you to flee your home."

-3. We're moving into wildland areas with higher fire risk
+3. People are moving into wildland areas with higher fire risk

-In the past couple of decades, there has been an explosion of development in high fire-risk areas.
-There's a term for this in the firefighting world: the WUI, pronounced like "wooey," short for Wildland Urban Interface.
-In states from California to Arizona to Washington, cabins, vacation homes and increasingly whole towns and even cities are spreading into forests and wildlands.
+In the past couple of decades, there has been an explosion of development in high-fire-risk areas.
+There's a term for this in the firefighting world: the WUI, pronounced "wooey," short for wildland urban interface.
+In states such as California, Arizona and Washington, cabins, vacation homes and increasingly whole towns and even cities are spreading into forests and wildlands.

-Research from the western think tank Headwaters Economics shows that in the West, there are some 2 million homes considered to be at direct risk of wildfires.
+Research from the Western think tank Headwaters Economics shows that in the West, there are some 2 million homes considered to be at direct risk of wildfires.
 There are no signs of this trend of building in the WUI slowing down, even as climate change is predicted to bring longer and hotter fire seasons.

 Just take the example of last December's Thomas Fire.
 Reporter Stephanie O'Neill told All Things Considered that a similarly sized fire in the same area in 1932 burned only one structure.
 By contrast, this week's fire has burned 800 structures and counting.